Birdwatching in Copper Canyon

-Within Copper Canyon, you will enjoy remarkable experiences and unusual sightings of the nearly 300 species of indigenous and migratory birds.
+Within Copper Canyon, enjoy remarkable experiences and unusual sightings of the nearly 300 species of indigenous and migratory birds.
 Visit El Fuerte’s, “Mamot Alley”, a deep ravine that homes Russet-crowned Motmot.
-Also check out Divisadero’s “vista” and the deepest parts of the valleys.
+Also, check out Divisadero’s “vista” and the deepest parts of the valleys.

 Expect the unexpected.
 This biological diverse area hosts two distinct environmental climates.
 It ranges from mountainous Mandrean Conifer forests to sub-tropical valleys.
 There is a wide variety of flora and fauna within the four different biotic communities.
 Of the many species, many are not found in the United States.
 Birdwatching will enable you to relax and enjoy your surroundings.
 Your guides will be able to point out species by sight and sound.
 Even if you are not a birder, this adventure may change your mind!